Inpatient and outpatient aquatic therapy program for pain relief and mobility

-Aquatic therapy combines the special properties of warm water with physical and occupational therapy to help patients make the best recoveries possible.
-At Bryn Mawr Rehab Hospital, we use aquatic therapy to help patients relax and enhance functional movement, boosting confidence and ability.
+Aquatic therapy combines the special properties of warm water with physical and occupational therapy to help patients make the best recovery possible.
+Through the program at Bryn Mawr Rehab Hospital, warm water helps patients relax, enhances functional movement, and boosts confidence and ability.

-In addition to more traditional water therapy techniques, we also utilize creative therapies in the pool to encourage patients.
-For weak core balance, we've used kayaking exercises to improve side-to-side strength and stability.
+In addition to traditional water therapy techniques, we encourage patients to heal and improve by using creative therapies.
+For weak core balance, for example, we've used kayaking exercises to improve side-to-side strength and stability.

 Aquatic therapy program options at Bryn Mawr Rehab

 Our experienced staff members, trained in water safety and therapy, facilitate three programs to meet inpatient, outpatient and community needs.

 - Inpatient program: Our inpatient program operates individual and group sessions five days a week.

 - Outpatient program: The outpatient program offers day and evening hours to best accommodate busy participants.

 - Community program: Our community program provides a self-pay maintenance option for those who would benefit from continuing aquatic therapy after physical therapy has ended.

 A physician's prescription is required for aquatic therapy at Bryn Mawr Rehab Hospital and can be made on an inpatient or outpatient basis.